dglaeser/fieldcompare/README.md

 ordering of points or cells, while the actual field data on the mesh may be the same.
 To this end, `fieldcompare` provides the option to make the fields read from a mesh unique by sorting the mesh after its point coordinates and cell connectivity.
-Moreover, one can choose to strip the mesh from ghost points,that may occur, for instance, upon merging the data from multiple grid partitions distributed over different processors.
+Moreover, one can choose to strip the mesh from ghost points, that may occur, for instance, upon merging the data from multiple grid partitions distributed over different processors.